Skip links

 Most nights, I set the steak bites in the center of the table on a warm plate.
 I let everyone help themselves.
 I add a simple starch on the side and something green that cooks fast.
 It keeps the meal balanced without turning it into a project.

-If Iโ€™m stretching the meal, I slice the steak a bit smaller and serve it alongside another familiar dish, like this Creamy Low Carb Chicken Casserole.
+If Iโ€™m stretching the meal, I slice the steak a bit smaller and serve it in a more structured way, like these Grilled Chimichurri Steak Bowls or a Protein-Packed Steak Bowl.
 That way, thereโ€™s enough for everyone and no one feels rushed.

 • Mashed or roasted potatoes